FlorianMgs/gpt4-image-api/README.md

 # GPT4 Image Recognition API
 Small tool using selenium to get a temporary API endpoint for the ChatGPT Image Input / image recognition feature.
 Very quickly made, you should not rely on this on prod.
+Should be deprecated as soon as we have access to official OpenAI endpoints.
 Works with google authentification.
 If you use a different login method, please modify the code for your usecase.

 # Installation